MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 :::image type="content" source="media/azure-networking/azure-networking-legacy-step-3.svg" alt-text="Diagram showing the components for updating Azure hybrid connectivity services." lightbox="media/azure-networking/azure-networking-legacy-step-3.svg":::

 The most effective way to connect hybrid networks in Azure currently is with the new generation SKUs for Azure VPN Gateway.
 While you might continue to employ classic VPN gateways, these are outdated and less reliable and efficient.
 Classic VPN gateways support a maximum of 10 Internet Protocol Security (IPsec) tunnels, whereas the newer Azure VPN Gateway SKUs can scale up to 100 tunnels.

 The newer SKUs operate on a newer driver model and incorporate the latest security software updates.

-The older driver models were based on outdated Microsoft technology that aren't suitable for modern workloads.
+The older driver models were based on outdated Microsoft technologies that aren't suitable for modern workloads.
 The newer driver models not only offer superior performance and hardware, but also provide enhanced resilience.
 The [AZ set of SKUs](/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku) of VPN gateways can be positioned in availability zones and support active-active connections with multiple public IP addresses, which enhances resilience and offers improved options for disaster recovery.

 Additionally, for dynamic routing needs, classic VPN gateways couldn’t run Border Gateway Protocol (BGP), only used IKEv1, and didn't support dynamic routing.
 In summary, classic SKU VPN gateways are designed for smaller workloads, low bandwidth, and static connections.